-Color can be used to show Z values on surfaces.
+Color can be used to further illustrate surface values.
 The colors are blended to form a smooth gradation.
 Once the color is selected, the lighting can be adjusted, changing the appearance of the map.

 To create a 3D surface: